wavefrontHQ/docs/pages/doc/trace_data_details.md

 The point tag technique is useful when the metric name contains string values for `<application>`, `<service>`, and `<operationName>` that have been modified to comply with the Wavefront [metric name format](wavefront_data_format.html#wavefront-data-format-fields).
 The point tag value always corresponds exactly to the span tag values.

-### Custom Span Tags for RED Metrics
+### Custom Span-Level Tags for RED Metrics

-Wavefront derives RED metrics for `application`, `service`, `cluster`, `shard`, `component`, and `operationName` tags in a span by default.
+Wavefront derives RED metrics for spans that have the `application`, `service`, `cluster`, `shard`, `component`, or `operationName` span tags by default.
+See the section above on [Indexed and Unindexed Span Tags](#indexed-and-unindexed-span-tags) for details.

 Intelligent sampling filters out the unwanted spans to reduce the volume of ingested traces.
-Therefore, if you want to filter data using a span tag that is not a default span tag, you need to create a custom span tag.
+See [Trace Sampling and Derived RED Metrics](#trace-sampling-and-derived-red-metrics) for details.
+Therefore, if you want to filter data using a span tag that is not a default span tag, you need to create a custom span-level tag.

 The following custom span tags are supported by default.